FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/06-App-Registrations/01-Overview/README.md

 - Managed Identities (Azure resources)
 - Federated Credentials

 After successful authentication, Microsoft Entra ID issues security tokens that the application uses to access protected resources.
+Depending on the scenario, applications may authenticate on behalf of a signed-in user or independently without user interaction.

+These authentication models are explored later in this roadmap.

 The authentication mechanisms themselves are covered in later sections of this roadmap.